This deck is confidential. Enter the access code to continue.

 Why TNT

-We're not a student club and we're not a university program.
-We're a professionally run organization dedicated to finding, funding, and supporting the best founders across MIT and Harvard, often before they even have a company.
+TNT is a professionally run organization embedded across MIT and Harvard, dedicated to finding, funding, and supporting the best founders on both campuses, often before they have a company.

 We work with the student clubs, faculty, and centers across MIT and Harvard.
 Our fellows are leaders of the most important clubs at both schools.
 We have relationships with CSAIL, the Trust Center, i-Lab, Rock Center, and the Harvard Grid.